 The Similarities between Business Coaching & Executive Coaching

 Even though they are fundamentally different, business and executive coaching do share some similarities.

-Keeping their approach aside both coaches come with one goal in mind that is to help their clients improves their business goals or try to come up for solutions for the business-related issues they might face.
+Keeping their approach aside both coaches come in with one goal in mind – which is to help their clients improve their business goals or try to come up with solutions for the business-related issues they might face.

-A business coach may work on a variety of goals such as building an effective business plan, reviving strategy, identifying marketing needs, boosting overall motivation and performance of the organization and so on.
+A business coach may work on a variety of goals such as building an effective business plan, reviving strategy, identifying marketing needs, boosting overall motivation and performance of the organization, and so on.

 Comparatively an executive coach can be hired independently to coach senior managers or management teams for a specified period or can be working in-house such as to coach employees consistently.
 The goal of an executive coach is to focus on both leadership skills as well as personal development.

-If you are an entrepreneur or a business owner the question to ask yourself is whether you or your staff requires strategy or personal development.
+If you are an entrepreneur or a business owner the question to ask yourself is whether you or your staff requires a strategy or personal development.
 This question will help you choose which coach is suited best to your needs.

 If you are a budding coach yourself, it will be useful to understand and take a closer look at the main focus of both of the niches and decide which one attracts you the most.

 FLOW Coaching Institute offers our Business Coaching program which can help you to become a Success Partners for entrepreneurs, business owners, and business executives.
 Check our program schedule for our upcoming Business Coaching online coach certification program.